 ATHENIANS – portrait exhibitionWhere: Benaki Museum - Pireos St AnnexeWhen: On now until 2 February 2020Why Go: See a modern archive of a changing city

 The Benaki Museum in association with LiFO Magazine present a new exhibition, ‘Athenians: The Face of a City’ at the Pireos Street Annexe in Athens.
 With the maxim “Athenians are those who love Athens”, the exhibition brings together more than 150 photographic portraits of iconic figures, along with a diverse mix of Athenians that represent…

-EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: September & October 2019Why Go: Celebrate the museum’s 10th anniversary
+EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: January 2020Why Go: See one of the world's greatest museums

-The Acropolis Museum turned 10 years old in June this year and has counted more than 14.5 million people through its doors during this decade.
+The Acropolis Museum turned 10 years old in June 2019 and has counted more than 14.5 million people through its doors during its first decade.
 Visitors can expect a full programme of fascinating exhibitions, lectures, musical interludes and the opening of the excavation area beneath the museum that was once an ancient Athenian neighbourhood.
 Skip…

-WOMEN OF PASSION, WOMEN OF GREECEWhere: Railway Carriage TheatreWhen: Saturday's to 2 November 2019Why Go: A symbolic journey by train from ancient to modern Greece
+WOMEN OF PASSION, WOMEN OF GREECEWhere: Railway Carriage TheatreWhen: Saturdays to 25 January 2020Why Go: A symbolic journey by train from ancient to modern Greece

 Following successful tours in Australia and Brussels, the powerful one woman show, Women of Passion, Women of Greece returns to Athens for a fourth season.
 An old wagon is transformed into a theatrical stage, where the mythological figure of ancient Greek tragedy Medea, meets the contemporary “priestesses” of modern Greece, Maria Callas and Melina Mercouri….